Eric Beverly

-Eric Beverly (born March 28, 1974 in Cleveland, Ohio) was an American football tight end who played for the Detroit Lions and the Atlanta Falcons in the National Football League.
-He played collegiately at Miami (Ohio).
+Eric Beverly (born March 28, 1974, in Cleveland, Ohio) is an American former professional football player who was a tight end for the Detroit Lions and the Atlanta Falcons in the National Football League (NFL).
+He played College football for the Miami RedHawks.

 On the field

 Beverly signed with the Lions as an undrafted free agent in 1997, and played for Detroit for seven seasons before signing with Atlanta in 2004.
 He was released by Atlanta after the 2006 season.
 He returned to the Lions before the 2007 season, but abruptly announced his retirement during the first week of training camp.

 Beverly spent his first seven years as an offensive lineman, and was only switched to tight end when he went to Atlanta.
 He caught the only pass of his career in his final game.

 Off the field

 Beverly demonstrated his value on and off the field during his time in the NFL and has many off-season professional experiences to speak of.

 In 2000, Beverly was a corporate purchasing intern for Kmart Corporation and from 2001 - 2003 he served as an elected team representative with the NFL Players Association.
 He also had an internship with the NFL league office working to enhance the Player Development Brochure and sections of the Player Development Operations and Procedures Manual.

 Beverly also completed the Harvard Business School's NFL Business Management and Entrepreneurial Program in 2006.